Green Livelihoods Youth Project

 • Youths’ capacity in business improved (including sustainable solar, apiculture, and marketing)

-• District Farmers’ Associations and youth led business initiatives with improved access to business development services provided by government and financial service providers from private sector.
+• District Farmers’ Associations and youth-led business initiatives with improved access to business development services provided by government and financial service providers from private sector.

 • Youth capacity to engage in youth inclusive policies at local and national levels enhanced.